If you love to travel and love to write, this free travel writing course will get you one step closer.

 So writing, yes, but also everything you'll need to set up your own successful travel blog.
 I'm on their Facebook group nearly every day and while I've been online since early 2007, I still learn something new each time.

-This is the course you should take if you're just starting out and wondering if travel writing is for you - and if you're more interested in learning solid rules of travel writing rather than marketing yourself or blogging.
+This is the course you should take if you're just starting out and wondering if travel writing is for you - and if you want to learn the solid rules of travel writing (although the course delivers plenty on reaching and pleasing editors).

 This is the least expensive option at US$ 249.